 (They will wear the other versions as they get older and more rational lol!)

-How to put soccer socks and shin guards on a new soccer player
+How to put on shin guards on a new soccer player

 - First put on the long socks and pull them all the way up.
 They usually are long enough to go up the thigh!